‘Old’ Macka Diamond proves naysayers wrong at New Rules | Loop Jamaica

 The 51-year-old kept reminding the audience that she is not old.
 According to the ‘Done A Ready’ hitmaker, she had heard people claiming that she would not be able to rule the New Rules audience, which is of a younger demographic.

-She, however, said she came out to prove them wrong; she delivered on that promise.
+Macka Diamond, however, said she came out to prove them wrong.
+She delivered on that promise.

 In fact, on Sunday, Macka was trending on Twitter as users of the social media platform gave her props for her performance.